 Hitting the news!

-We’re thrilled to be featured in the Times, The Scotsman and The Herald business pages today which highlights our move from Glasgow to Kelso.
+We’re thrilled to hit the business news in the Times, The Scotsman and The Herald business pages today which highlights our move from Glasgow to Kelso.
 We are really proud of our textile business, we’re driven to increase Scottish manufacturing while developing jobs in the local area.
 We’ve had fantastic support from Business Gateway and the Scottish Borders Chamber of Commerce this year and we are really excited for the future.

 What did they say?